rhannequin/ruby-ephem/README.md

 ## How to select the right kernel file

-JPL produces many different kernels over the years, with different accuracy and ranges of supported years.
+JPL and IMCCE produces many different kernels over the years, with different accuracy and ranges of supported years.
 Here are some that we would recommend to begin with:

 * `de421.bsp`: from 1900 to 2050, 17 MB
 * `de440s.bsp`: from 1849 to 2150, 32 MB
+* `inpop19a.bsp`: from 1900 to 2100, 22 MB

 ## Usage